Ethel Wilson

 Ethel Davis Wilson, (January 20, 1888 – December 22, 1980) was a Canadian writer of short stories and novels.
 Her works include Hetty Dorval (1947), The Innocent Traveller (1949), Swamp Angel (1954) and Mrs Golightly and Other Stories (1961).

 Life

 Wilson was born in 1888 in Port Elizabeth, Cape Colony, to Robert and Lila Bryant.
 She moved to England with her father in 1890 following the death of her mother.
 In 1898, after the death of her father, she was taken to live with her maternal grandmother, Annie Malkin in Vancouver, British Columbia, but moved back to England at fourteen to attend a school for Methodist ministers' daughters.
 Ethel eventually returned to Vancouver and received her teacher's certificate a year later in 1907, and for thirteen years taught in Vancouver elementary schools.
 In 1921 she married Wallace Wilson, President of the Canadian Medical Association and professor of medical ethics at the University of British Columbia.

-In 1980 she was hospitalized and was diagnosed with a series of small strokes.
-The day before she died, she was in physical distress from passing a kidney stone.
-A doctor injected her with medication to ease the pain.
+Wilson died in 1980 after suffering a series of small strokes.